 Male Solos

-The number of styles and genres represented by these dancers attests to the endless possibilities of the human body as well as the ongoing creativity of performing artists.
+The number of styles and genres represented by these dancers attests to the endless possibilities of the human body.
+And the emphasis on the many ways that men move onstage is especially pertinent at this institution created by Ted Shawn and His Men Dancers.

 Next: